PrathamPatel010/Playing-With-Git/Readme.txt

 `commit` : It is a particular version of the project.
 It captures the snapshot of the project’s staged changes and creates version out of it.

 `git commit` : Registers staging changes to a commit.

+`git log` : Lists down all the commits of the repository.
+To exit from git logs, just enter `q` .

+`git restore <filename>` : It removes all file changes from the staging area to be committed.
+This can be useful, if we wrote some dirty piece of code and now we don’t want it.
+Instead deleting every change line-by-line, we can restore it or you can say restore last clear version of the file.

+git restore --staged <filename> : To move back files from staged area to working area.
+So that we can restore the changes made by that file.
+Because we can’t restore the changes made in staged file, so first we have to move it to working area using this command.
+Then we can restore the changes.